auth0/docs/articles/tokens.md

 ###Best practices
 ####Validation
-The refresh token is passed to Auth0 and Auth0 will perform any necessar
+The refresh token is passed to Auth0 and Auth0 will perform any necessary validation.

 ## Delegation Tokens
 Delegation tokens are tokens used to call another API.
-The Auth0 id_token can be exchanged for another token, called a Delegation token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.
+The Auth0 `id_token` can be exchanged for another token, called a Delegation token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.

 The type of the delegation token will vary depending on the target API with which it will be used.
 For example, if it will be used for an application/API registered in Auth0, it will be a JWT token.
 If the delegation token is for an application AddOn, it will vary by provider.
-If issued for Azure blob storage, it will be a SAS (Shared Access Signature).
+For exampke, if issued for Azure blob storage, it will be a SAS (Shared Access Signature).
 If the delegation token is for the Firebase add on , it will be a JWT. https://github.com/auth0/auth0.js#delegation-token-request

-Has to be for another app or an addon (but not SAML or WS-Fed addon), have to have enabled it.
-Must have set up trust by getting some kind of  secret from the AddOn, and entering it into the configuration for the Addon within Auth0.
-(This may be more appropriate in a ‘task’ oriented doc rather than this high level doc on tokens)

 ###How to get a delegation token
-The id_token for an authenticated user can be used with the /delegation endpoint to request a delegation token for a particular target.
+The `id_token` for an authenticated user can be used with the /delegation endpoint to request a delegation token for a particular target.
 The target can be either another application/API registered in Auth0 or an application Addon configured in Auth0.
 The Addons for which this can be done are those that are not SAML or WS-Fed Addons and the Addon must be configured in Auth0 with secrets obtained from the Addon service, such as Firebase.
 Instructions for setting up the secrets are available from the Addon configuration page for each Addon.
 The secrets are used to sign the delegation token so that the Addon API can validate and trust the token.

 Information on the delegation endpoint is at: https://auth0.com/docs/auth-api#delegated